krnb/noobsecblog/source/_posts/sqli-0x02.md

 In `ORDER BY`, you get an error when the number of columns in your "order by" clause is more than the number of columns in the table, you sort the output of the entire query as per a column.
 Just like UNION, ORDER BY can also work on the basis of index of the column and you need not know the column names beforehand.

 Each table that exists, has to have atleast two columns, one is "id", another could be anything.
 This table could potentially have four columns.
-One is id, for login it requires username and password, and for reset it requires email.
+One has to be "id", for login functionality it requires "username" and "password", and for reset it requires "email".
 But let's start from column one anyway.

 Request sent:
 ```